ARM-software/arm-systemready/docs/Automatic_Capsule_Update_guide.md

 2. Boot the ACS image on the platform with the new.dtb file which was generated in Generate capsule files.

+3. The system must have a separate EFI System Partition (ESP) to support and test capsule updates.

 ## Automatic Capsule update flow
 1. Select bbr/bsa from the GRUB boot menu and press Enter.
 This is the default selection and will run automatically if no other option is chosen.